KripaPopli/UniAndDormAnalysisProject/README.md

 - Implementing queries to extract necessary information, such as the number of students from a particular course or hostel.
 - Extracting the name and number of over-capacity and under-capacity hostels.
 - Further anonymizing of the hostels to hostel IDs using joins in case the hostel names need to be hidden from the viewer.
--Exporting of the dataset to Excel.
+- Exporting of the dataset to Excel.

 ### Excel:
 - Applying necessary functions(such as IF, SUMIF, XLOOKUP), as per requirement, to make the dataset more structured, dynamic and easy to maintain.